mateoconlechuga/convimg/README.md

            header-string: <string>    : Prepends <string> to the start of the : AppVar's data.
-                                      : Can be in quoted to ensure proper parsing.
+                                      : Use double quotes to properly interpret : escape sequences.

            archived: <bool>           : 'true' makes the AppVar archived, while : 'false' leaves it unarchived.